Labor Risk Management Program: The Construction Risk Management Blueprint for Owners

 “Owners should only do business with contractors who invest in training and maintain the skills of their workforce.”

-This recommendation has been reaffirmed multiple times since by CURT and most recently in August 2018 (RT-335) by the Construction Industry Institute.
+This recommendation has been reaffirmed multiple times since by CURT and in August 2018 (RT-335) by the Construction Industry Institute.

 Chronic shortages of skilled labor are increasing costs and schedules and resulting in lower quality, more accidents and missed project objectives.
 Current forecasts indicate skilled labor shortages will increase with a growing economy and current industry age distributions.